BLUE HORIZON, BOOK 4

 “Do I get to see the face of my enemy?”
 Merlin asked uneasily.

-“Careful, Sinclair,” the voice said in a menacing tone, “to look upon the face of the basilisk is death!”
+“Careful, Sinclair,” the voice said menacingly, “to look upon the face of the basilisk is death!”

 Merlin’s mind raced.
 He’d been in tough predicaments before, but never one such as this.
-Although he didn’t have a name, he now knew his enemy.
-“How should I address you,” he pressed again, “if not by one of the names that immediately come to mind?”
+Although he didn’t have a name, he now knew his enemy from that one word.
+“How should I address you, if not by one of the names that immediately come to mind?”

 The individual stepped back from him.
 “What about my crew?”
 Merlin asked in a low voice.
 It was difficult to talk with beaten, swollen lips.
-“What have you done wi—?”
+“What have you done—?”